Speculative design ethics for designers in a post COVID-19 world

 Lucy West

-Designer | Experience & Product Design | Strategic & Service Design | Speculative Design Ethics
+Design Leader | Customer Experience | Experience & Product Design | Strategic & Service Design | Speculative Design Ethics | Founder of Future Present